 The four entrances that lead to the Western Wall are the Jaffa Gate, the New Gate, the Damascus Gate and the Zion Gate.

-Inside the Old City, visitors will have to navigate the maze of narrow streets and alleyways, filled with gift shops, coffee houses and restaurants.
-Moving around inside the Old City can be a challenge because of poor mobile phone reception, so carrying a good old-fashioned paper map might be a good idea.
+Inside the Old City, you will have to navigate the maze of narrow streets and alleyways, which are filled with gift shops, coffee houses and restaurants.
+Navigating around the Old City can be a challenge because of poor mobile phone reception, so carrying a good old-fashioned map might be the solution.

 Security checks in the Old City